sjdhola/newbies_code/README.md

  ```

  - To push your code to the repo
-   - add code file into your folder according to your folder structure.
+   - Add code file into your folder according to your folder structure.
-   - Next run the ```following 👇``` commands to push your code.
+   - Next run the following 👇 commands to push your code.

     ```bash
     git pull